abbr/BillEase/README.md

 By the same record-preserving principle, charge line items should be made read-only, except for site collection administrators who have full access regardless of permissions.
 When a charge item is created, the permission of the item is broken from inheritance.
 Users who have read permissions defined in the *Charges* list at the time of broken can still read the item.
 In addition, users who belong to the *"&lt;prefix&gt;&lt;account&gt;"* group are also granted read-only access.
 This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their account.

 #### Fixed Consumptions
 *Fixed Consumptions* list is a worksheet used to define consumptions of pre-determined quantities in a set-it-and-forget-it manner.
-The columns in this list generally match *Consumptions* list except for following extra columns
+The columns in this list generally match *Consumptions* list except for
+* removed columns
+	* Cycle
+	* Fixed Consumption Ref
+	* Fixed Consumption Ref:Service Start
+	* Fixed Consumption Ref:Service End
+* added columns
 	* Service Start - optional start date of the service
 	* Service End - optional end date of the service
 	* Prorated - whether or not to prorate Quantity and Amount during the billing cycles that cover the start or end of service period.
 Allowed values are
 	  * No
 	  * Yes
 	  * Yes and round quantity to integer

 	  Default to *No*.

 When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  \[<*Service Start*>, <*Service End*>) overlapping the billing cycle by copying columns exist in both lists.
 Note *Service Start* is inclusive and *Service End* is exclusive.
 Missing *Service Start* implies a distant past; missing *Service End* implies a distant future.